-This the fourth fatal crash involving an Amtrak train in two months
+This is the fourth fatal crash involving an Amtrak train in two months

 North Carolina

-Eugene Lyons, a pastor, and his wife, Dorothy, were killed in Nash County, North Carolina when an Amtrak train hit their SUV on January 14, CNN affiliate WNCN reported.
+Eugene Lyons, a pastor, and his wife, Dorothy, were killed in Nash County, North Carolina, when an Amtrak train hit their SUV on January 14, CNN affiliate WNCN reported.
 Both were in their 60s.
 It appears the SUV had driven around the lowered crossing arm, WNCN reported.

 Whitakers police told the station a witness confirmed Dorothy Lyons was driving.
 Police didn't know then why she drove around the crossing arm.